-In people with a food allergy, the immune system reacts to certain proteins in food as though they were harmful pathogens, such as bacteria, parasites, or viruses.
+In people with a food allergy, the immune system reacts to certain proteins in food as though they were harmful pathogens.
+There are many possible food allergies, but some allergenic foods are more common than others.

 The number of reported food allergies has increased in recent years.
 For instance, the prevalence of peanut allergy among children has reportedly doubled over 10 years in North America.